ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 | `$cs_inputlimit` | Restrict user input size (excluding oob) |
 | `$cs_new_user` | set to 1, treat user as always new (don't try to read topic file)  |
 | `$cs_mongoqueryparams` | set as a json structure of move its fields to a mongo query |

+Note for %trace_on and %trace_off - you can use the command line parameter `blockapitrace` to prevent tracing in any code you accidentally leave in place.

 `$cs_saveusedJson` exists as a kind of garbage collection.
 Nowadays most facts will come from JSON data either from a website or created in script.
 But keeping on top of deleting obsolete JSON may be overlooked.
 When this variable is non-null, ChatScript will automatically destroy any JSON fact that cannot trace a JSON